0xAX/linux-insides/Concepts/initcall.md

 Introduction
 --------------------------------------------------------------------------------

-As you may understand from the title, this part will cover interesting and important concept in the Linux kernel which is called - `initcall`.
+As you may understand from the title, this part will cover an interesting and important concept in the Linux kernel which is called - `initcall`.
 We already saw definitions like these:

 ```C
 early_param("debug", debug_kernel);